Adults (TV series)

-Adults is an American ensemble comedy series created by Ben Kronengold and Rebecca Shaw about a group of friends in their twenties experiencing adulthood in Queens, New York.
-The show premiered on FX on May 28, 2025.
-It received generally positive reviews from critics.
+Adults is an American television sitcom created by Ben Kronengold and Rebecca Shaw about a group of friends in their twenties experiencing adulthood in Queens, New York City.

-In October 2025, FX renewed the series for a second season.
+Adults premiered on FX on May 28, 2025, with the full season available the next day on Hulu and FX on Demand.
+The series was renewed for a second season in October 2025, which premiered on August 27, 2026, on FX and FXX, with the full season available the next day on Hulu and FXX on Demand.
+A special prequel episode premiered on July 31, 2026.
+The series has received widespread critical acclaim, often drawing comparisons to previous hangout sitcoms like Friends (1994–2004) and New Girl (2011–2018).

 Premise

 Adults follows a group of young friends—Samir (Elassal), Billie (Freyer), Paul Baker (Innanen), Issa (Rao), and Anton (Thiele)—as they navigate the challenges of early adulthood while living together in Samir's childhood home.
 The series explores themes such as career struggles, healthcare, modern dating, and social dynamics, portraying both the comedic and difficult aspects of transitioning into adult life.